Our experience, knowledge and lessons learned - all here just for you.

 Basics of Software Localization

-Software localization includes visual adaptation of design and navigation elements, such as symbols, colors, menus etc.
+Software localization also includes visual adaptation of design and navigation elements, such as symbols, colors, menus etc.

 Software Localization Process

 There are different approaches to software localization, and good localization processes are adaptable to the needs of the development process.